Philipp, Prince of Eulenburg: Diplomat and artist

-After only six months in Paris, he was transferred to the Prussian embassy to Bavaria, in Munich, where he served seven years.
-Eulenburg had little interest in his job, and spent most of his time absorbed in the cultural scene in Munich.
 During his time in Munich, Eulenburg become convinced that he was too sensitive for a career in politics, and increasingly become interested in the arts.
 In 1884, Eulenburg published an autobiographical story entitled "Aus der Art Eine märkische Geschichte", concerning a sensitive, artistic young man with a loving mother and a cold father who pushes the young man to pursue a military career when he really wants a career in the arts, something that his mother understands.
 In his letters to his mother, Eulenburg always identified his "real self" with her, whom he stated could understand him in a way that his father never could.
 Eulenburg was later to write that of his father: "He was suffused with the prosaic ethos of Prussia, and inevitably he sought to steer me in a similar direction, when so much inspiration lay dormant in my imagination."
 Of his mother, Eulenburg wrote: "My mother, whom I deeply adored, the ideal figure who filled my whole being with boundless love, fired my inspiration.
 Music, painting, poetry occupied her thoughts and she practised the arts with talent and with understanding, and they took full possession of me as well."

 Keenly interested in music, Eulenburg enjoyed considerable success as a writer of ballads.
 Eulenburg wrote a series of "Nordic-mystical" ballads such as Atlantis, Gorm, Frühlinsmacht, Altnordisches Wiegendlied, Märchen von der Freiheit, and Skaldengsänge.
 The most successful of Eulenburg's musical works were the Rose songs, what the German historian Norman Domier called a series of "saccharine and kitschy" sentimental love songs which were extremely popular with the public and sold over 500,000 copies.
 Besides composing music, Eulenburg was also a playwright.
 His first play, Margot, was a success when it premiered in Munich in 1885, and his second play, Der Seestern (The Starfish), was an even bigger success when it premiered in Berlin in 1887.